Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Here’s What You’ll Gain By Taking This Course:

-• Understand the Neurobiological Architecture of Betrayal – Learn how betrayal trauma activates the brain’s threat systems — so you can intervene effectively when clients are overwhelmed or dysregulated.
+• Understand the Neurobiological Architecture of Betrayal – Learn how betrayal trauma activates the brain’s threat systems, so you can intervene effectively when clients are overwhelmed or dysregulated.

-• Identify and Work With All Forms of Betrayal — Not Just Affairs – Recognize betrayal’s many forms — including gaslighting, secrecy, financial deception, and emotional affairs —so you don’t overlook the hidden dynamics that shape your clients’ distress.
+• Identify and Work With All Forms of Betrayal, Not Just Affairs – Recognize betrayal’s many forms, including gaslighting, secrecy, financial deception, and emotional affairs, so you don’t overlook the hidden dynamics that shape your clients’ distress.

-• Apply the DICE Therapeutic Architecture for Betrayal Repair – Use Stan Tatkin’s DICE model — Discovery of Information that Changes Everything — to guide the pacing of disclosure, containment of reactivity, and movement toward safe and effective repair.
+• Apply the DICE Therapeutic Architecture for Betrayal Repair – Use Stan Tatkin’s DICE model (Discovery of Information that Changes Everything) to guide the pacing of disclosure, containment of reactivity, and movement toward safe and effective repair.

-• Intervene Effectively in States of High Arousal and Threat – Develop moment-to-moment tracking and co-regulation skills to manage sessions when emotions run high — allowing you to stay grounded and help clients stay engaged in difficult conversations.
+• Intervene Effectively in States of High Arousal and Threat – Develop moment-to-moment tracking and co-regulation skills to manage sessions when emotions run high, allowing you to stay grounded and help clients stay engaged in difficult conversations.

 “Since 2008, None of My Couples Have Returned Presenting with Another Betrayal.”

 If you’re a couples therapist, learning Stan’s approach to betrayal trauma will be one of the best investments you ever make.
-Betrayal appears most often in couples therapy, and the model gives you the clarity, structure, and depth to offer true healing.

-PACT not only repairs the rupture of the affair, but it also offers complete healing and rebuilds the relationship towards secure functioning.
+The model gives you the clarity, structure, and depth to not only repair the rupture of the affair but also offers complete healing and rebuilds the relationship towards secure functioning.

 Dr. Krista Jordan